 Wonderful Waterfall Tours

-The Settlers Inn Proprietors Grant and Jeanne Genzlinger have compiled this guided tour of their favorite Poconos area waterfalls for adventurous guests seeking a day filled with excellent hiking, scenic views and back roads meandering.
+The Settlers Inn founders Grant and Jeanne Genzlinger have compiled this guided tour of their favorite Poconos area waterfalls for adventurous guests seeking a day filled with excellent hiking, scenic views and back roads meandering.

 Since the mid-19th century the Pocono Mountains region, near the Wild and Scenic Upper Delaware River, have attracted visitors from around the world to its awesome and abundant waterfalls.
 In fact, the area is home to so many waterfalls because the tributaries flowing into the Delaware must traverse the landscape’s prominent cliffs and ridges to reach the river.

-Today, waterfalls remain a dramatic accent to the area’s lush forests and rocky terrain as millions of gallons of water cascade down its many falls everyday.
+Today, waterfalls remain a dramatic accent to the area’s lush forests and rocky terrain as millions of gallons of water cascade down its many falls every day.

 Several of the waterfalls are located in the Delaware Water Gap National Recreation Area and are accessible to the public without charge.